Lists of financial institutions

 - to ensure that the statistical reporting population on IFs is complete and homogeneous.

-The legal framework for IFs is set out in Regulation (EC) No 1073/2013 of the European Central Bank of 18 October 2013 concerning statistics on the assets and liabilities of investment funds (ECB/2013/38).
+The legal framework for IFs is set out in Regulation (EU) No 1073/2013 of the European Central Bank of 18 October 2013 concerning statistics on the assets and liabilities of investment funds (ECB/2013/38).

 The ECB releases a quarterly update on the list of IFs (nine weeks after the end of the quarter to which the list refers) and also revised lists for three reference periods preceding the latest release.

-Published details regarding the list of IFs, including historical data (Please note that for each quarter, the list is split into two parts).
+Published details regarding the list of IFs, including historical data:

 "Financial vehicle corporations" (FVCs) are undertakings set up under national or Community law which primarily: